SUDDEN DESU

 Debug DIPs

 Those familiar with the inner workings of the NeoGeo may ask: what about the debug DIPs?
-Well, it looks like the game doesn't use them.
-At all.
+Well, it looks like the game doesn’t use them at all.
 In fact, the backup RAM, the first two bytes of which make up the debug DIPs and which is mapped to 0x10E0FE in this game, seems to contain nothing but pointers to RAM locations.
 It looks like the developers decided to do things their own way.